Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Reduced stiffness

-Reduced local inflammation
+Decreased local inflammation

-Faster recovery of strained tissues
+Faster healing of strained tissues

 4. Hair Growth Support